doerlbh/OLab_patch_processor_2.0/Patch Processor/bin/readMe.txt

 About

-This software is developed by Olavarria Lab, Department of Psychology, University of Washington.
+This software is developed by Baihan Lin, Olavarria Lab, Department of Psychology, University of Washington.
 Main purpose of this software is to determine the patchness of ocular dominance column in V1 on ipsi and contra cortices.
 Other supplemental softwares includes Photoshop and ImageJ which serve as data sources.

 To use this software, you need to prepare the data generated from ImageJ's grayValue plot profile.
 Please save the data file ending with "data.txt" to be identified as target files.